The most well-known algorithm design technique.

 Thus, a=2, b=2, d=1.

 Select a pivot.
-Rearrange the list so all element in first s positions are smaller than or equal to the pivot and all the element in the remaining n-s positions are \le the pivot.
+Rearrange the list so all element in first s positions are smaller than or equal to the pivot and all the element in the remaining n-s positions are \ge the pivot.
+Recursively sort the two subarrays.

 Partitioning can be done in O(n) time, where n is the size of the array.